IIIF/api/source/api/image/2.1/index.md

 URIs _MAY_ be added to the supports list of a profile to cover features not defined in this specification.
 Clients _MUST_ ignore URIs that are not recognized.

 The following fragment shows a profile indicating support for additional formats, qualities, and features beyond level 2 [compliance][compliance-levels].
+It also includes a size limit.

 {% highlight json %}
 {